iTwin/itwinjs-core/docs/learning/frontend/Views.md

 On the frontend, access to the elements needed to display views is provided by the [ElementState]($frontend) classes.
 The ElementState classes only hold the *state* of elements, not the methods to read and write elements from the database.

 Views are opened by loading a ViewDefinition into memory via the [ViewState]($frontend) class.
 They begin showing the content as it was saved in the iModel, but users may modify what they're seeing using [Viewing tools](#viewing-tools).
-These changes are only temporary (in-memory) unless they are saved back to the iModel via [IModelDbElements.updateElement]($backend).
+These changes are only temporary (in-memory) unless they are saved back to the iModel via [IModelDb.Elements.updateElement]($backend).

 An instance of a `ViewState` in memory holds references to several other objects, including a [CategorySelectorState]($frontend), a [DisplayStyle3dState]($frontend), and a [ModelSelectorState]($frontend) (for `SpatialViews`).
-Since each of these objects must be loaded in the frontend asynchronously, there is an async method called [IModelConnectionViews.load]($frontend) that returns a promise when the `ViewState` and all other `State` objects required to display a View are ready.
-The `Viewport` class expects loaded `ViewState` objects.
+Since each of these objects must be loaded in the frontend asynchronously, there is an async method called [IModelConnection.Views.load]($frontend) that returns a promise when the `ViewState` and all other `State` objects required to display a View are ready.
+The [Viewport]($frontend) class expects loaded `ViewState` objects. v
 ## Types of ViewDefinitions

 There are subclasses of `ViewDefinition` to show different types of `Models` in various ways.